publitas/docs/source/rest-v2.md

 ## Add pages to publication

-Add pages from a given pdf file into a target publication
+Add pages from a given PDF file into a the specific publication

 ### HTTP Request